-CCEE 498 | Special Topics in Computer and Communication 3(3,0) | Engineering

-This course is designed to enable students to study current special topics of interest which are carefully selected from CCE-related topics.
-The contents of such a course are to be determined by the instructor and the department.
+CCEE 498 Special Topics in Computer and Communication 3(3,0) Engineer ing This course is designed d to enable e stu dents to study curren t special topics of interest which are carefully selected from CCE-related topics.
+The contents of such a course are to be determi ined by the instructor and the departmen t.

-CCEE 511 Mobile Application Development

-Today's applications are increasingly mobile.
-Computers are no longer confined to desks and laps but instead live in our pockets and hands.
-This course teaches students how to build mobile apps for Android and iOS, two of today's most popular platforms, and how to deploy them in Android Market and the App store.
-Students learn how to write native apps for Android using Eclipse and the Android SDK, how to write native apps for iPhones, iPod touches, and iPad using xcode and the iOS SDK, and how to write web apps for both platforms.
+CCEE 511 Mobile Application Development 3(3,0) Today's app Today's applications are increasingly mobile.
+Computers are no longer confined to desks and la os but instead live in our pockets and hands.
+This course teaches st udents how to build mobile apps for Android and iOS, two of today's most popular pla tforms, and how to c leploy them in Android Market and the App store.
+Students learn how to write native a write native apps for Android using Eclipse and the Android SDK, how to write native apps for iPho ones, iPod touches, and iPad using xcode and the iOS SDK, and how to write web app os for both platforms.
 Prerequisite: CCEE 214.
-Equivalent to COSC 435.
+Equivalent to COSC C 435.

-CCEE 513 Operating Systems

-Topics include: Operating systems principles, scheduling and resource management, virtual memory, file systems, concurrent processing and synchronization, security and protections; the Internet, network structures, distributed operating systems, Web technologies and operating systems (URL, HTML, HTTP, applets).
+CCEE 513 Operating Systems 3(3,0) Topics inclu ude: Operating systems principles, scheduling and resource man lagement, virtual mem ory, file systems, concurrent processing and synchronization, see curity and protections; the Internet, network structures, distributed operating systems, Web technologies and operating systems (URL, HTML, HTTP, applets).
 A case study of a UNIX operating system will accompany the course.
 Prerequisite: CCEE 214.
 Equivalent to COSC 451.

-CCEE 514 | Advanced Web Programming
+CCEE 514 Advanced Web Programming